dxw/playbook/src/user-research/index.md

 As user researchers, we help multidisciplinary teams learn about all the different people who will use and be affected by a service.
 And help organisations to recognise the value of user research.

-There is no single right way of doing this, but as a team, we need to stay unified in the way we approach, do, and talk about research.
+There is no single right way of doing this, but as a team, we need to be consistent in the way we approach, do, and talk about research.

 ## User research principles